A week or so after Christmas, a heavy package arrived in the mail.

 This book was a story about me.
 And I had almost thrown it away.

 Things like this really do a number on me.
 In fact, I haven’t been able to stop thinking about all the connections.

-Knowing that my Grandpa Burns came back from the war a traumatized, 21 year-old, helps me understand my grandparent’s divorce and my grandma’s re-marriage to a man named, Dennis, who now lives in a nursing home on the other side of town.
+Knowing that my Grandpa Burns (my real Grandpa) came back from the war a traumatized, 21 year-old, helps me understand my grandparent’s divorce and my grandma’s re-marriage to a man named, Dennis.

-Knowing what my Grandpa Burns had seen with this young eyes and then knowing that he began drinking soon after his return from the war, helps me understand my own addictions.
+Knowing what my Grandpa Burns had seen with this young eyes and that he began drinking soon after his return from the war, helps me understand my own addictions.